Check List for R2V Conversion

 Good Housekeeping During Scanning

+At CAD/CAM services, we provide outsourced raster to vector (R2V) conversion services, so we know a thing or two about the R2V conversion process.
 Most of the problems that people have when trying to convert raster to vector images can be solved with a few good housekeeping tips applied prior to beginning the R2V conversion process.

 Some of these very basic issues can be taken care of at the time that the drawing is scanned.
 A good-quality scanner with good scanning software enables image controls and adjustments such as: